CPFL/Autoware-Manuals/en/Autoware_UsersManual_v1.1.md

 To solve the problem, the demand of making common platforms has been increased, and some platforms have been published.
 Within a common platform, developers can combine various software published by other developers, and speed up development by reusing them.
 Therefore, it is expected that developers can more focus on fields of interest.

-ROS (Robot Operating System) is a framework^1^ for robotic software development.
+ROS (Robot Operating System) is a framework for robotic software development.
 It was developed by [Willow Garage](https://en.wikipedia.org/wiki/Willow_Garage) in U.S. OSFR (Open Source Robotics Foundation) has currently maintained it.
 The open sourced ROS has mainly been used by communities in U.S. and Europe as well as communities in Japan.

 Note that ROS has “OS” in its name, however, it is not “OS” like Windows or Linux.
 It is a middleware that runs on UNIX based OS.

 ### ROS Features

-1. Library and tools
+1.  *Library and tools*.
 ROS provides library and tools for robotic software development.
 The primary libraries and tools are listed as follows:

   - Original build system (Catkin)
   - Image processing library (OpenCV)
   - Data logging tool (ROSBAG)
   - Visualization tools for data and software state (RViz)
   - Coordinate transformation library (TF)
   - Qt based GUI development tool (RQT)

-2. Inter-process communication
+2.  *Inter-process communication*.
 ROS uses *message passing* with topics of publish/subscribe form for inter-module connection/cooperation frameworks.
 Here, message passing is an inter-process communication mechanism in which a sender can send data to one or more receivers.
 This feature enables us to design distribution systems.
 In ROS, processes called *node* are launched and each node is run independently.
 In communication between nodes, by following the publish/subscribe scheme, a node writes messages (publish) into a topic and another node reads the messages (subscribe) of the topic.

 3. File components

-  - bag file (ROSBAG)
+  -  *bag file (ROSBAG)*.
 In ROS, all the messages of topics are recorded and time-stamped into a .bag file called *ROSBAG*.
 This file can be used for replaying the messages on RViz as same timing as recording.
 In robotic development, it is difficult to synchronize and analyze the interactions with multiple sensors at the same time, but ROS enables efficient analysis and debugging robotic systems.
 In addition, since the recorded messages can be replayed repeatedly, this feature allows developers to debug their systems without actual sensors.

-  - Launch file
+  -  *Launch file*.
 A “Launch” file is used to start multiple nodes at the same time.
 The launch file contains the nodes to be started and their parameters written in XML format.

 ## Autoware